 Tell us in the online form:

 All screening review decisions are sent via email unless a request for accommodation is approved.
 An accommodation request can be made online when completing your application, or by contacting apsaccess@toronto.ca or 416-396-4277.
-Accommodations can include a hearing being conducted orally, either in-person or electronically, or in writing.
+Accommodations can include a screening being conducted orally, either in-person or electronically, or in writing.

 If you have completed a screening review and received a decision, and you are not satisfied with the result of your screening review, you can request a second and final review of the decision with an Administrative Penalty Tribunal hearing officer.